smocker-dev/smocker/docs/guide/getting-started.md

 ![Smocker's user interface - Entry with an undeclared mock response](/screenshots/screenshot-hello-world-666.png)

 ::: tip Note
 Smocker reserves the non HTTP status codes from `600` to `699`.
 This is because we need an out of protocol way to report Smocker errors, which are different from the standard protocol errors.
+The explicit list of Smocker custom errors is available [here](/technical-documentation/errors.md).
 :::

 To register our first mock, we will use the user interface.
 Switch to the "Mocks" page and click on the "Add Mock" button.